Madonna: 2017–2021: Move to Lisbon and Madame X

-2018–present: Madame X, catalog reissues, and The Celebration Tour

-While living in Lisbon, Madonna met Dino D'Santiago, who introduced her to many local musicians playing fado, morna, and samba music.
+While living in Lisbon, Madonna met Dino D'Santiago, who introduced her to many local musicians playing fado, morna and samba music.
 They regularly invited her to their "living room sessions", thus she was inspired to make her 14th studio album, Madame X. Madonna produced the album with several musicians, primarily her longtime collaborator Mirwais and Mike Dean.
 The album was critically well received, with NME deeming it "bold, bizarre, self-referential and unlike anything Madonna has ever done before."
 Released in June 2019, Madame X debuted atop the Billboard 200, becoming her ninth number-one album there.
-All four of its singles—"Medellín", "Crave", "I Rise", and "I Don't Search I Find"—topped the Billboard Dance Club Songs chart, extending her record for most number-one entries on the chart.
+All four of its singles—"Medellín", "Crave", "I Rise" and "I Don't Search I Find"—topped the Billboard Dance Club Songs chart, extending her record for most number-one entries on the chart.

 The previous month, Madonna appeared as the interval act at the Eurovision Song Contest 2019 and performed "Like a Prayer", and then "Future" with rapper Quavo.
 Her Madame X Tour, an all-theatre tour in select cities across North America and Europe, began on September 17, 2019.
-In addition to much smaller venues compared to her previous tours, she implemented a no-phone policy in order to maximize the intimacy of the concert.
+In addition to much smaller venues compared to her previous tours, she implemented a no-phone policy to maximize the intimacy of the concert.
 According to Pollstar, the tour earned $51.4 million in ticket sales.
 That December, Madonna started dating Ahlamalik Williams, a dancer who began accompanying her on the Rebel Heart Tour in 2015.
 However, the Madame X Tour faced several cancellations due to her recurring knee injury, and eventually ended abruptly on March 8, 2020, three days before its planned final date, after the French government banned gatherings of more than 1,000 people due to COVID-19 pandemic.
-She later admitted to testing positive for coronavirus antibodies, and donated $1 million to the Bill & Melinda Gates Foundation to help fund research creating a new vaccine.
+On March 21, she posted a controversial and soon-to-be deleted post to Instagram and Twitter nude from a bathtub, which courted criticism for being out of touch and tone-deaf.
+In April 2020, Madonna announced her financial support for the COVID-19 Therapeutics Accelerator led by the Bill & Melinda Gates Foundation, Wellcome Trust and Mastercard, and she donated an additional $1 million to the Bill & Melinda Gates Foundation to help fund research creating a new vaccine.
+Later that month, she revealed she had tested positive for coronavirus antibodies.

+Madonna and Missy Elliott provided guest vocals on Dua Lipa's single "Levitating", from Lipa's 2020 remix album Club Future Nostalgia.
+She also started work on a film biopic about her life, which she intended to direct.
+Erin Cressida Wilson and Diablo Cody worked on the script at various points and Julia Garner was cast as Madonna before the project was postponed.
+Madonna released Madame X, a documentary film chronicling the tour of the same name, on Paramount+ in October 2021.